alifcapital/EventStorage/README.md

 `IsEnabled` - Enables or disables the use of Inbox/Outbox for storing received/sent events.
 Default value is false. <br/>
 `TableName` - Specifies the table name used for storing received/sent events.
 Default value is "Inbox" for Inbox, "Outbox" for Outbox.<br/>
 `MaxConcurrency` - Sets the maximum number of concurrent tasks for executing received/publishing events.
 Default value is 10.<br/>
+`MaxEventsToFetch` - The maximum number of events to fetch and process in a single batch.
+Default value is 100.<br/>
 `TryCount` - Defines the number of attempts before increasing the delay for the next retry.
 Default value is 10.<br/>
 `TryAfterMinutes` - Specifies the number of minutes to wait before retrying if an event fails.
 Default value is 5.<br/>
 `TryAfterMinutesIfEventNotFound` - For increasing the TryAfterAt to amount of minutes if the event not found to publish or receive.
 Default value is 60.<br/>